White-Whale-Defi-Platform/white-whale-docs/gitbook/smart-contracts/liquidity-hub/vault-network/vault.md

 ### Deposit

 Deposits an amount of the vault's asset.
 The vault issues to the sender an amount of LP tokens proportional to the shares of the deposited amount into the vault.
+Note that in case of depositing a cw20 token, the message [increase\_allowance](terraswap-token.md#increase-allowance) should be called on the cw20 token contract before you can transfer cw20 tokens to the vault.

 ```json
 {